7 Ways Social Media Can Harm Your Body Image and What You Can Do About It

 2. Opt Out

 If you see an ad you don’t like, report it.
-Tell the app developers why it harms your body image, and encourage them to create new content.
+Tell the app developers why it harms your body image and encourage them to create new content.
 Then, block that advertiser from reaching out to you again.

-3. Choose Positivity
+3. Choose Body Neutrality

 4. Amplify What You Love